yegor256/blog/_drafts/events.md

   - software conferences tricks
 ---

-I've been talking yesterday with a few friends who were software conference organizers.
+I was talking yesterday with a few friends who were software conference organizers.
 They were asking about my opinion of the conferences I've recently attended.
-Basically, they were interested to know what I would suggest to improve.
-So, I decided to summarize it in a list of most typical mistakes all conferences keep making and give them some ideas.
+Basically, they were interested to know what I would suggest for improvement.
+So, I decided to summarize it in a list of the most typical mistakes all conferences keep making and give them some ideas.
-Remember, I'm judging from speaker position.
+Remember, I'm judging from a speaker's position.
-The most serious mistakes and advices are at the bottom.
+The most serious mistakes and pieces of advice are at the bottom.

 <!--more-->

 **Too formal**.
-Very often all I'm getting from event organizers is a formal email that my presentation was accepted and then some travel details: "your hotel is here, don't miss this speaker's dinner".
+Very often all I'm getting from event organizers is a formal email that my presentation was accepted and then some travel details: "your hotel is here, don't miss this speaker's dinner."
 That's it.
-I don't know who is behind the conference, what this event is for, etc. At that speaker's dinner (if I don't miss it) some details clear up.
-At some conferences they even communicate with me via some online form and I have to answer there through login/logout.
+I don't know who is behind the conference, what this event is for, etc. At that speaker's dinner (if I don't miss it) some details are cleared up.
+At some conferences, they even communicate with me via some online form and I have to answer there through login/logout.
 This is rather annoying and turns me off.
-Would be much better to feel that there is a team with real people, who want to see me as a speaker.
+It would be much better to feel that there is a team with real people, who want to see me as a speaker.
 I would be way more dedicated and motivated.

 **Short breaks**.
-Too short breaks between presentations give listeners an impression that each particular presentation is not as important as the event as a whole.
+Breaks between presentations that are too short give listeners an impression that each particular presentation is not as important as the event as a whole.
 This really de-motivates me as a speaker.
 I want to feel valuable.
 I came to the conference to be heard.
 I think my speech is the most important and I don't want people to